-Shingles: Picture, symptoms, diagnosis, treatment
+Shingles: Causes, symptoms, diagnosis, treatment

 What causes shingles?

-People in their 70s are now offered a vaccination on the NHS to protect against shingles.
+Some people in their 70s are now offered a vaccination on the NHS to protect against shingles.

 Who gets shingles?

-- Have a weakened immune system (such as people with cancer or HIV)
+- Having a weakened immune system

-- Are over 50
+- Being over 50

-- Are experiencing trauma
+- Suffering trauma

 What are the symptoms of shingles?

 Symptoms of shingles include: